 3.)
 Adjust Mean Lumen Output for Visible Lumens (Scotopic vs. Photopic Lumens)

 Visual perception has two components: photopic and scotopic vision.
 Photopic vision refers to sight in high light levels and is controlled primarily by our cones.
 Scotopic vision refers to sight in lower light levels and is controlled primarily by our rods.
+The color temperature of a light source can also affect visual perception, with different temperatures providing varying levels of warmth and coolness.
 Recent studies show that most of our visual perception is the result of a combined effort between the rods and cones.
 This visual range is called the mesopic region.

 The ratio between a lamp’s scotopic luminance and its photopic luminance is called its S/P ratio.
 A higher S/P ratio will provide sharper vision and better color rendering.
 To find the actual visibility provided by a fixture, you need to determine the S/P ratio and multiply it by the mean lumens of the luminaire.